Ghaziabad: History

 A photograph of the Hindan Bridge taken in 1858 by Major Robert Christopher Tytler and his wife, Harriet.
 The Hindon River was the scene of a battle between the British and the Indian rebels in May 1857.

 The city of Ghaziabad was founded in 1740 A.D. by Ghazi-ud-Din II, who served as a wazir in the court of Mughal emperor Muhammad Shah, and named it as "Ghaziuddinnagar" after his own name.
 The name "Ghaziuddinnagar" was shortened to its present form, i.e. "Ghaziabad" with the opening of the Railways in 1864.
 During the Mughal period, Ghaziabad and especially the banks of the Hindon in Ghaziabad, remained a picnic spot for the Mughal royal family.

 Establishment of the Scientific Society here, during the same period is considered as a milestone of the educational movement launched by Syed Ahmad Khan.
 The Scinde, Punjab & Delhi Railway, connecting Delhi and Lahore, up until Ambala through Ghaziabad was opened in the same year.
 With the completion of the Amritsar-Saharanpur-Ghaziabad line of the Sind, Punjab and Delhi Railway in 1870, Delhi was connected to Multan through Ghaziabad, and Ghaziabad became the junction of the East Indian Railway and Sind, Punjab and Delhi Railway.

 Ghaziabad, along with Meerut and Bulandshahr, remained one of the three Munsifis of the District, under the Meerut Civil Judgeship during most periods of the British Raj.

 Ghaziabad was associated with the Indian independence movement from the Indian Rebellion of 1857.

 Ghaziabad was part of Meerut district, it became a new district on 14 November 1976 by then chief minister N.D.
 Tiwari.

 Demographics

+Caste and community composition

+According to official electoral tracking and community-wise datasets updated by the Election Commission of India for recent electoral cycles, the Ghaziabad Lok Sabha constituency features a highly diverse demographic matrix.
+The total electorate for the regional Lok Sabha seat stands at 2,948,720 registered electors, making it one of the largest voting constituencies by population volume in northern India.

+Within this voting base, the Rajput community represents the single largest traditional demographic concentration in the district, with updated metrics counting between 600,000 and 700,000 voters.

+The broader, updated constituency-wide community voting bloc breakdown is structured as follows: